nadrino/kotor-walkthrough/kotor/walkthrough/087_Korriban.md

 ## The Academy Slaughter

-- Go back to the academy alone
+- Go back to the academy alone -> can't gather a party now
+- Nobody is attacking you for now...
 - 3 Sith will be waiting for you near the entrance
     - [Persuade] I am Revan.
 I have killed the master.
 You must bow down before me. -> impossible
     - I am not lying, fool.
 Do you wish me to show you?
 - Enter!
-- Kill everybody (quickly -> need to gather your team -> Carth will be hit hard alone...)
+- Kill everybody in the entrance (quickly -> need to gather your team -> Carth will be hit hard alone...)
 - DONT Go back to Deashdae yet!!! -> the door will autolock!
 - Go to the Valley kill the rest !
 - Go back to Deashdae now
 - Kill Sith guard
 - Enter the station
-- Bar -> Dak Vesser
+- Bar -> Dak Vesser -> DS Path -> kill?
     - How do you know Juhani?
     - Why are you leaving, exactly?
     - But where will you go?